Members Only (TV series)

 Members Only is an unaired American comedy-drama television series created by Susannah Grant and starring Natalie Zea and John Stamos.
-The series planned to air on ABC during the 2014–15 American television season, and was ordered straight-to-series with a 13-episode pickup.
+The series was planned to air on ABC during the 2014–15 American television season, and was ordered straight-to-series with a 13-episode pickup.
 The upstairs-downstairs soap opera centers on the powerful and wealthy Holmes family, owners of Connecticut's most exclusive clubs.
 Members Only was canceled by ABC before its premiere.

 Cast and characters

 The show features an ensemble cast, headed by Natalie Zea as lead character Mickey Holmes-Harris.
 The upstairs-downstairs drama also stars John Stamos as Randy, her villainous billionaire husband; Betsy Brandt as Leslie Holmes; Michael Landes as Malcolm; Chris Conroy as Forty Holmes, Mickey's 23-year-old brother; Boris Kodjoe as Deacon and Jaime Lee Kirchner as Deacon's wife Diana.
 On the downstairs side, Maria Canals-Barrera stars as Hilda, the house manager of the country club; Callie Hernandez as Ana, Hilda's daughter; and Luke Mitchell as Jesse, the new employee at the club.

 Alongside regular cast members, the series has several recurring players, including John Cullum as Winston Holmes III, Mickey's father, and Rebecca Forsythe, Devyn Smith and Bailey Noble as Mickey and Randy's 17-year-old triplet-daughters.